Nexo Earn with Nexo

 Taiwan Semiconductor Manufacturing Company controls over 60% of global foundry revenue and more than 90% of leading-edge chip production.

-TSMC’s biggest customers, Nvidia, Meta, and Amazon among them, are collectively planning over $1 trillion in data center investments.
+TSMC’s largest customers, including Nvidia, Apple, AMD, and hyperscalers, are collectively planning over $1.2 trillion in data center capex through 2028.

 Disclosure: This article was edited by Editorial Team.
 For more information on how we create and review content, see our Editorial Policy.